Featured image: Rockley Memorial Play Park Radcliffe on Trent, Nottinghamshire

 When people come into a space it becomes fertile with possibility.
-In the last ten years, the space has been normalised again, when for many years people forgot about shared public space, now they seek it out, drink it in because it’s free.
+In the last ten years, the space has been normalised again, when for many years people forgot about how the space used to be shared: now they seek it out, drink it in because it’s free.

-Growing up in Nottingham I associate the embankment with the memorial to the first and second world wars, realised that it was Remembrance Sunday (my father’s birthday also) and so when I saw these:
+Growing up in Nottingham I associate the embankment with the memorial to the first and second world wars, I feel a special affinity because 11th November was my dad’s birthday so the period around that time feels sharper, richer, to me.